 Certain mutual funds are permitted to engage in a limited amount of short selling.
 A short sale is a transaction in which a mutual fund sells, on the open market, securities that it has borrowed from a lender for this purpose.
 At a later date, the mutual fund purchases identical securities on the open market and returns them to the lender.
 In the interim, the mutual fund must pay compensation to the lender for the loan of the securities and provide collateral to the lender for the loan.
 If the value of the securities declines between the time that a Fund borrows the securities and the time it repurchases and returns the securities, the Fund makes a profit for the difference (less any interest the Fund is required to pay to the lender).
-The Fund is permitted to sell securities short up to a maximum of 50% of its net asset value, including up to 10% of its net asset value in the securities of one issuer, as described in further detail within the "Investment Objectives" section in Part B of this Prospectus.
+The Funds have been granted exemptive relief permitting each Fund to sell securities short up to a maximum of 100% of the Fund's net assets, as described in further detail within the "Investment Objectives" section in Part B of this Prospectus.
+Also see "Exemptions and Approvals".

 Short selling involves certain risks: